How to prepare for a phone interview

-Make sure you have a good idea of who the company are and what they offer by thoroughly reading through their website, social media accounts and google news searching to see how they're perceived in the press.
+Make sure you have a good idea of who the company are and what they offer by thoroughly reading through their website and social media accounts, and Google News searching to see how they're perceived in the press.

-This will give you an informed outside perspective on the company, and put you in a confident position in case they ask what you know about the company (might also be worth preparing a couple of compliments to dish out, too!).
+This will give you an informed outside perspective on the company, and put you in a confident position in case they ask what you know about the company (it might also be worth preparing a couple of compliments to dish out, too!).

-It's easy to get flustered or lose your chain of thought with a phone interview, and the best way to tackle this is to practice as much as you can.
+It's easy to get flustered or lose your train of thought with a phone interview, and the best way to tackle this is to practice as much as you can.